-May non-U.S. citizens participate as NEH Summer Scholars in a Seminar or Institute?
+May non-U.S. citizens participate as Summer Scholars in a Seminar or Institute?

-Only foreign nationals who have been living in the United States or its jurisdictions for at least the three years prior to the application deadline are eligible to participate as NEH Summer Scholars.
-Foreign nationals teaching abroad are not eligible to participate as NEH Summer Scholars.
+Foreign nationals who have been living in the United States or its jurisdictions for at least the three years prior to the application deadline and are currently teaching are eligible to participate as Summer Scholars.
+Foreign nationals teaching abroad are not eligible to participate as Summer Scholars.

-I'd like to include a welcoming reception for the participants in my NEH Seminar.
-May I pay for this out of award funds?
+May we use NEH funds to host a welcoming reception for the participants in my NEH Seminar?

-No. You may include in the project budget water or light refreshments for site visits and other project-related activities, but NEH grants funds may not be used to support social events, entertainment, or the purchase of alcoholic beverages.
-Lunch expenses are allowable only when vendors are inaccessible during the scheduled program, such as during a field trip at a remote location.
+No. NEH grant funds may not be used to support social events, entertainment, or the purchase of alcoholic beverages.
 You may seek funding for a welcoming reception from other sources.
-Please note: if incidental food items and/or meals are provided at no charge during meetings, conferences, training, or other events attended while on travel, the per diem charged to the award must be reduced accordingly.
+Please note: if incidental food items and/or meals are provided at no charge during such welcoming receptions, the per diem charged to the award must be reduced accordingly.